 It can be easy to get wrapped up in your work, especially if you’re in a highly demanding, high-stress profession.
-There’s no shame in working hard and being passionate about your job, but it’s important to draw a line between your working life and your personal life.
+There’s no shame in working hard and being passionate about your job, but drawing a line between your work and personal life is essential.

-For some, this is an easy task and they can just flip a switch and be done with it.
+This is an easy task for some, and they can flip a switch and be done with it.
 Others, it might be more difficult.
-The laptop gets taken home, the conversation always drifts to work and the professional life begins taking more and more time away from personal life.
+The laptop gets taken home, the conversation always drifts to work, and the professional life begins taking more and more time away from personal life.

 Depression and stress rank amongst the top two workplace problems among professionals.
 Whether that be because of long hours, an inability to disconnect or a hostile work environment, it’s an important issue that cannot be tossed to the sidelines or overlooked.

 Take a look at some suggestions below to find that perfect line for you.